 Types of Grants Awarded

-• Tier 1 Grant is less than or equal to $4,999- full amount will be given.
+• Tier 1 Grant: Less than or equal to $4,999.
+Full amount will be funded.

-• Tier 2 Grant is $5,000 up to $150,000.
-Half the award money will be given at the beginning of the grant cycle.
+• Tier 2 Grant: $5,000 to $74,999,000.
+Half the grant funds will be given upon award.
 The remaining funds will be dispersed upon completion of the project/event/etc.

 • Answer all questions within the character limits that pertain to your project.